9 Intro to Linux Administration

 key somewhere safe and never use it to log in again.

 The remainder are mostly Windows servers.
-There are a few other OSes you might encounter, like Oracle Solaris.
+There are a few rarer OSes you might encounter, like Oracle Solaris.
 There is a product called Mac Server, but it’s just a program for managing Mac desktops and iOS devices, not a server OS.
+There are also versions on Linux that run on desktop computers.
+Despite the best efforts of many hopeful nerds, desktop Linux is pretty much only used by professional computer people.↩︎

 Or at least they weren’t supposed to.
 There’s an interesting history of lawsuits, especially around whether the BSD OS illegally included Unix code.↩︎

+Quote from the History of Linux Wikipedia article.
 Pedants will scream that the original release of Linux was just the operating system kernel, not a full operating system like Unix.
 Duly noted, now go away.↩︎

 RHEL and CentOS are related operating systems, but that relationship has changed a lot in the last few years.
 The details are somewhat complicated, but most people expect less adoption of CentOS in enterprise settings going forward.↩︎